anilarmagan/HANDS19-Challenge-Toolbox/README.md

 |:---:|:---:|
 | <a href="https://drive.google.com/file/d/1Gha4KOlNG8qEdpU23yQJTjUVtaLHm_Ev/preview"> <img src="https://drive.google.com/uc?export=view&id=1o3_VPzCvZ-aeXl65uITnvssmXjx3bijc" alt="1min short video" height="258" width="358"> </a> | <a href="https://drive.google.com/file/d/1QlByA9wa5Ty9vAJlUyc9EPbV3Yk6K0J0/preview"> <img src="https://drive.google.com/uc?export=view&id=1yj4SMhL9c6TfyAs4liIn0TDr8MeXaW8_" alt="10min long video" height="248" width="358"> |

-If you find our work useful in your research, please consider citing our paper:
+If you find our work useful in your research, please consider **citing** our paper:
 ```
-@inproceedings{armaganeccv2020,
+@InProceedings{armaganeccv2020,
  title   = {Measuring Generalisation to Unseen Viewpoints, Articulations, Shapes and Objects for 3D Hand Pose Estimation under Hand-Object Interaction},
  author  = {Anil Armagan and Guillermo Garcia-Hernando and Seungryul Baek and Shreyas Hampali and Mahdi Rad and Zhaohui Zhang and Shipeng Xie and MingXiu Chen and Boshen Zhang and Fu Xiong and Yang Xiao and Zhiguo Cao and Junsong Yuan and Pengfei Ren and Weiting Huang and Haifeng Sun and Marek Hr\'{u}z and Jakub Kanis and Zden\v{e}k Kr\v{n}oul and Qingfu Wan and Shile Li and Linlin Yang and Dongheui Lee and Angela Yao and Weiguo Zhou and Sijia Mei and Yunhui Liu and Adrian Spurr and Umar Iqbal and Pavlo Molchanov and Philippe Weinzaepfel and Romain Br\'{e}gier and Gr\'{e}gory Rogez and Vincent Lepetit and Tae-Kyun Kim},
  booktitle = {European Conference on Computer Vision ({ECCV})},